 Left means cheaper relative valuation.
 Higher means stronger structure.

-Applied Industrial Technologies, Inc. still looks stronger overall, though current pricing looks more supportive for Grafton Group plc.
+Applied Industrial Technologies, Inc. looks stronger, but the price setup still looks more supportive for Grafton Group plc.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.